bafnetwork/baf-wallet-v3/docs/docs/intro.md

 If you want to deploy your own instance of the bot, please see the [deployment guide](./Deployment.md).

 If you're technical, want to know how it works, and/or ensure it's non-custodial, please see [how it works](./how-it-works/Overview.md)

+## Testnet

+To get started on testnet, please make sure that you are in the BAF discord and have access to the baf-wallet channel.
+Then, find go to [the frontend testnet site](https://baf-wallet-deploy-frontend.vercel.app/) to get started.